-ACOG “How I Practice” Video Series: Contraceptive Counseling
+ACOG “How I Practice” Video Series: Contraceptive Counseling (ACOG members only)

-Contraceptive Counseling Resource Digest
+ACOG LARC Program: Contraceptive Counseling Resource Digest

 The LARC Program compiled this list of resources highlighting approaches to contraceptive counseling, the management of side effects and contraceptive decision-making for women with coexisting medical conditions, practice resources and patient education materials, and contraceptive counseling, coercion, and reproductive justice.

-Projects to Assess Bedsider in Ob–Gyn Practice
+ACOG and The National Campaign to Prevent Teen and Unplanned Pregnancy: Projects to Assess Bedsider in Ob–Gyn Practice

 Can new technologies and online educational materials improve contraceptive care and ob-gyn practice efficiency?
 Thanks to support from The National Campaign to Prevent Teen and Unplanned Pregnancy, the College recently granted several awards to ACOG Fellows to explore these questions by implementing and assessing the use of the free, web-based contraceptive support tool Bedsider in ob–gyn practice.
 Click here to find out more about these projects and how you can apply their findings to improve the efficiency and effectiveness of contraceptive counseling in your practice.

-National Women's Law Center: Expanding Health Coverage
+NWLC: Expanding Health Coverage

 The National Women’s Law Center (NWLC) has published new resources to help patients navigate the Affordable Care Act (ACA), including FAQs on enrollment, a comprehensive resource guide on getting coverage for birth control, and guidance on what to do if an employer objects to providing birth control coverage.
 NWLC also operates the Pill4Us hotline (1-866-PILL4US or firstname.lastname@example.org) which assists women having difficulty accessing contraceptive coverage.

 The contraceptive support website Bedsider has launched a special Bedsider Providers website designed for clinicians and others who provide sexual health information to young adults.
-Among the features of this site are a section with educational materials for order, interactive tools for setting up birth control and appointment reminders and finding a health clinic, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, with a “Bedsider Research” section highlighting findings from studies that have evaluated how Bedsider works for both patients and providers.
+Among the features of this site are a section with educational materials for order, digital tools for setting up birth control and appointment reminders and finding a health clinic, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, with a “Bedsider Research” section highlighting findings from studies that have evaluated how Bedsider works for both patients and providers.